Streaming-Data-Analytics/Courseware/Streaming Data Engineering/Spark/sss_firealarm/readme.md

 ### make sure

+* you have a large enough machine (processor: 8 cores, memory: 16-32GB)
 * you have [docker](https://docs.docker.com/get-docker/) and docker-compose (they are a single app in Windows and Mac.
 For Linux [install docker-compose separately](https://docs.docker.com/compose/install/))
 * you do not have any firewall forbidding you from reaching `localhost:8888`